tiny8877/okta.github.io/_source/_use_cases/inline_hooks/import_hook/import_hook.md

 - JSON objects you can include in your response

-This information is specific to the User Creation Inline Hook, one type of inline hook supported by Okta.
+This information is specific to the Import Inline Hook, one type of inline hook supported by Okta.

 ## See Also